DiLiubarets/quartz_blog/content/posts/Excel/general report adjustments.md

                 For Each cell In ws.Range(newColLetter & "2:" & newColLetter & lastRow)
                     cell.Value = cell.Value
                 Next cell

+                ' Rename the sheet based on the value in the "SP#" column On Error Resume Next
+                spName = Trim(CStr(ws.Cells(2, sprintCol.Column + 1).Value))
+                If Err.Number <> 0 Or spName = "" Then spName = "Unknown" ' Assign default name if error occurs
+                On Error GoTo 0

+                If spName <> "" Then
+                    originalName = spName
+                    counter = 1

+                    ' Ensure unique sheet name
+                    Do While SheetExists(spName)
+                        spName = originalName & "_" & counter
+                        counter = counter + 1
+                    Loop

+                    ws.Name = spName
+                Else
+                    ws.Name = "Not Found"
+                End If
             End If

             ' Find the "Status" column